-Employee recognition is a key driver of employee engagement.
+Employee recognition is a key driver of employee engagement, not to mention, one of the leading best practices in business communication.
 When employees feel that their own efforts or those of their team are being recognized, they’re much more motivated in their work.

 And who wouldn’t be?
 We all want credit where credit is due.

-Celebrating employee successes also helps showcase your company’s strengths and inspires your employees through shared goals.
+Celebrating employee successes is a business communication best practice that also helps showcase your company’s strengths and inspires your employees through shared goals.

 That’s why incorporating employee recognition ideas into your internal comms best practices is key.

 As you begin on your internal communications plan, look for opportunities to recognize employees and showcase team successes.
 It could be something as simple as an associate of the month feature in your employee newsletter.
 Or it could be spotlighting a new project that one of your team’s completed.